-Weighted average cost of capital is a weighted average of cost of equity, debt and preference shares and the weights are the percentage of capital sourced from each component respectively in market value terms.
-It is better known as Overall ‘WACC’ i.e. the overall cost of capital for the company as a whole.
-The advantages of using such a WACC are its simplicity, easiness, and enabling prompt decision making.
-The disadvantages are its limited scope of application and its rigid assumptions coming in the way of evaluation of new projects.
+The weighted average cost of capital is a weighted average of the cost of equity, debt, and preference shares.
+And the weights are the percentage of capital sourced from each component, respectively, in market value terms.
+It is better known as Overall ‘WACC,’ i.e., the overall cost of capital for the company as a whole.
+Moreover, the advantages of using such a WACC are its simplicity, easiness, and enabling prompt decision making.
+The disadvantages are its limited scope of application and its rigid assumptions coming in the way of evaluating new projects.

 Assumptions of WACC when used a Hurdle Rate for New Projects

 The WACC can very well work as a hurdle rate in evaluating the new projects, provided the following two underlying assumptions are true for those new projects.